open-phytoliths/FAIR-Phytoliths-guidelines-paper/README.md

 This repository is for the final research paper of the FAIR Phytoliths Project.

+Other projects of the International Committee on Open Phytolith Science can be found on our webpage - [Open Phytoliths](https://open-phytoliths.netlify.app/)

 ## Citation for this paper:

 ## Citation for the associated data paper: